 In the early 90’s

 Edward F. Crawford acquired a substantial stake of ParkOhio and was appointed Chairman and Chief Executive Officer in June, 1992.
 At that time, Crawford saw an opportunity to significantly change the direction of the company.
 In the midst of challenging and difficult times, he decided to invest aggressively in growth.

 Under Crawford’s direction, the company returned to profitability and continued to flourish.
 From the start, Crawford’s approach, combined with his industrious nature, was to provide exemplary leadership, engaging other people on the team in the process.
 The hallmark of Crawford’s tenure is the company’s decentralized culture and his ability to retain executives and other key team members for decades.
 This unusually high retention rate is testimony to his vision and leadership.

-Today, ParkOhio operates over 35 manufacturing sites and over 55 supply chain logistics facilities in 16 countries throughout North America, South America, Europe, and Asia.
-The company employs more than 6,000 globally and has total annual sales approximately $1.46 billion.
+Today, ParkOhio operates approximately 60 manufacturing sites and 65 supply chain logistics facilities in over 20 countries throughout North America, South America, Europe, and Asia.
+The company employs more than 6,000 globally and had 2016 sales approximately of $1.3 billion.
 ParkOhio currently comprises three autonomous business segments: Supply Technologies, Assembly Components, and Engineered Products which contain numerous notable businesses including: Supply Technologies, RB&W, General Aluminum, Fluid Routing Systems, Ajax TOCCO Magnethermic, and Ohio Crankshaft.